tomer-openfin/os-launchpad/README.md

 `ifconfig | grep vmnet1 -A 2 | grep inet | awk '{print $2}'`

-Then, create a `.env` file and add the following variables:
+Then, create a `.env` file (check the `.env.sample` file for details) and fill in the following variables:

 ```
 HOST=<vmnet1 address here>